Datttta/My_Notes/New words.md

 === *New words* ===

 1. yardwork
+2. authoritarianism
-2. sonof
+3. sonof
-3. face the wall
+4. face the wall

 ==*Nuevas Palabras* ===